jakeogh/dnsgate/README.md

 ```
 echo 'server=/.google.com/' >> /etc/dnsmasq.conf
 ```
-This instead returns NXDOMAIN, which is dnsgate's default behavior in dnsmasq mode.
+This instead returns NXDOMAIN on *.google.com.
+Returning NXDOMAIN is dnsgate's default behavior in dnsmasq mode.

 Said another way, conventional `/etc/hosts` blocking can't use wildcards (*) and therefore requires the user to keep track of each subdomain / domain combination they want to block.
 This is not necessarily a problem.
 Even if you don't use dnsmasq, other people [1] keep track of the subdomains for you.
 If you want to block a specific domain completely, use dnsmasq.

 With `--mode dnsmasq` (default if not specified) the `--block-at-tld` option strips domains to their TLD, removing the need to manually specify/track specific subdomains. `--block-at-tld` may block TLD's you want to use, so use it with `--whitelist`.

 **Features:**

-* **Wildcard Blocking** Optionally block full TLD's instead of individual subdomains (dnsmasq mode only).
+* **Wildcard Blocking** --block-at-tld will block TLD's instead of individual subdomains (dnsmasq mode only).
 * **System-wide.** All programs that use the local DNS resolver benefit.
 * **Non-interactive.** Can be run as a periodic cron job.
 * **Fully Configurable.** See ./dnsgate --help (TODO, add /etc/dnsgate/config file support)
-* **Custom Lists.** Use /etc/dnsgate/blacklist and /etc/dnsgate/whitelist.
+* **Custom Lists.** See /etc/dnsgate/blacklist and /etc/dnsgate/whitelist.
 * **Return NXDOMAIN.** Rather than redirect the request to 127.0.0.1, NXDOMAIN is returned. (dnsmasq mode only).
 * **Return Custom IP.** --dest-ip allows redirection to specified IP (disables returning NXDOMAIN in dnsmasq mode)
 * **Installation Support.** see --install-help